 The perinatal period is a highly volatile time and addressing the complex needs of the mother and baby both as individuals and as a dyad is essential to ensure the best possible outcomes.
 Recognising symptoms early and seeking help minimises the risk of potentially devastating outcomes for new parents and their baby.
-Data from the 2012, showed that 1 in 7 mothers of children aged 24 months or under had been diagnosed with depression.
+Data from the 2010, showed that 1 in 5 mothers of children aged 24 months or under had been diagnosed with depression.
 More than half of these mothers reported that their diagnosed depression was perinatal (that is, the depression was diagnosed from pregnancy until the child's first birthday).
-Considering that in 2015 there were nearly 7,000 births on the Gold Coast, this leads to an estimate of around 1,000 women experiencing perinatal depression.

 The majority of mothers suffering from perinatal depression sought treatment from their General Practitioner and support from family and friends.
-Perinatal depression was more commonly reported among mothers who: